michaelbrusegard/dotfiles/README.md

 # Dotfiles

+This is primarily a guide for myself on how to setup my own systems, feel free to copy any of the dotfiles, but do not expect a direct copy of everything to work for you.

+Make sure to follow the guide for each system step by step and to move over an SSH key for GitHub to get started with cloning the repository.
-To get started, clone the repository into `~/Developer/dotfiles` using SSH:
+Then, clone the repository into `~/Developer/dotfiles` using SSH:

 ```zsh
 git clone git@github.com:michaelbrusegard/dotfiles.git ~/Developer/dotfiles
 ```

 > [!NOTE]
 > I also maintain a private repository with encrypted secrets that is added into the repository as a Nix flake.
 Directly copying the dotfiles will therefore most likely fail since it will fail to fetch the private repository.

-## Nix Options
+## Reference links

 - [nixpkgs](https://mynixos.com/nixpkgs/options)
 - [nix-darwin](https://mynixos.com/nix-darwin/options)
 - [home-manager](https://mynixos.com/home-manager/options)

-## NixOS
+## Desktop (NixOS)

 ### Screenshots

 ![2025-04-26_15-07-56](https://github.com/user-attachments/assets/cd56268b-93b1-4bfd-9c1f-2a999428dd6e)

-## Darwin
+## Darwin systems

+First install MacOS normally by following the instructions on the screen.

+### Disabling SIP

-Before setting up MacOS, System Integrity Protection (SIP) needs to be partially disabled for the [yabai](https://github.com/koekeishiya/yabai/wiki/Disabling-System-Integrity-Protection) tiling window manager to work correctly.
+System Integrity Protection (SIP) needs to be partially disabled for the [yabai](https://github.com/koekeishiya/yabai/wiki/Disabling-System-Integrity-Protection) tiling window manager to work correctly.

 1. Turn off the mac, then press and hold the power button until "Loading startup options" appears.
    Click Options, then click Continue.